 NSGC News

-This section includes updates from NSGC committees, NSGC Special Interest Groups, and the Accreditation Council for Genetic Counseling (ACGC).
-It also houses NSGC member news and other society-related content.
+This section includes updates from NSGC Leadership, committees, Special Interest Groups and other society-produced content.

 Submitting to Perspectives and FAQs